-In the summer of 2006, an evaluation of stream channel stability and stream side vegetation was conducted as part of development of the Schoharie Stream Management Plan.
-This field evaluation determined that a ~ 1,952' section of the left stream bank up and downstream of Carr Road presented an excellent opportunity to improve the streamside buffer (Figure 1).
-In addition, ~ 262' of the right stream bank downstream on the Carr Road bridge could use riparian buffer enhancement with additional shrubs streamside (Figure 1).
+In the summer of 2006, an evaluation of stream channel stability and streamside vegetation was conducted as part of development of the Schoharie Creek Management Plan.
+This field evaluation determined that a ~ 2,400' section of the left stream bank up and downstream of Deming Road presented an excellent opportunity to improve the streamside buffer (Figure 1).
 Keeping a buffer zone of trees and shrubs, especially in the first 50 to 100 feet, along streambanks helps prevent erosion and protects property, increases habitat value and filters pollutants.
 Plantings can include a great variety of flowering trees, shrubs, and sedges native to the Catskills.
-Native species are adapted to our regional climate and soil conditions and typically require less maintenance following planting and establishment.
+Native species are adapted to our regional climate and soil conditions and typically require less maintenance than exotic species following planting and establishment.

-In Fall 2007, the Participating streamside landowners will work with GCSWCD to develop planting designs for their property.
+In fall 2008, participating streamside landowners worked with GCSWCD to develop planting designs for their property.
 This program will pay for conservation plantings such as stabilizing sedges and shrubs along the streambanks as well as trees and shrubs in the floodplain.
 Planting and maintaining a healthy buffer of trees and shrubs along the streambanks and floodplains is one of the most cost effective and self-sustaining methods for landowners to protect streamside property.
-Following the 2007 planting, the GCSWCD will work with the landowner to maintain a healthy riparian buffer.
+Following the 2009 planting, GCSWCD will work with the landowner to maintain a healthy riparian buffer.

 Figure 1.
-Carr road riparian restoration project area (2006).
+Deming Road riparian restoration project area (2006 aerial).